No traitor the salmon

 4th century Welsh

-The inspiration behind the Longing Look originates from a vivid dream (akin to a terma*) in August 2010.
+The inspiration behind the Longing Look, a branch of Celtic Buddhism, originates from a vivid dream (akin to a terma*) in August 2010.
 In the dream, this name was discovered in an open book lying on a table in the inner sanctuary of chapel shaped in the form of a dove.
 On speaking the name out loud, something occurred in the dreamer which went beyond words.

 The name Columcille means ‘dove of the church’.
 Columcille’s father was a Druid, and Columcille went on to found a monastery on Iona in the 6th century, an island known originally as Isla nan Druideach, Isle of the Druids.